 That's not to say natural materials such as merino don’t have their advantages and companies like Rapha have been developing high-performance merino-based materials that are still extremely breathable and well-fitting.
 Both soft and hardwearing, merino will keep you warm even when soaked and the natural material resists odour build-up.
 Thanks to these properties, natural fibres lend themselves well for long days in the saddle where comfort trumps super aggressive aero designs.

 Fit is key so it is important to choose a jersey that suits your intended style of riding.
 An aggressive race fit is designed to be ridden in the drops and to cut through the air with maximum efficiency.
 They feature shorter torsos and longer arms to optimise fit while in a more aggressive position.
-Slim-fit jerseys are a little looser and longer to improve comfort for longer rides or relaxed coffee runs.
+Slim-fit and relaxed-fit jerseys are a little looser and longer to improve comfort for longer or more relaxed rides.

-Almost all jerseys use a full-length zip so when it’s very warm the front can be unzipped to help regulate temperature.
-To reduce irritation a flap on the collar houses the zip so it doesn’t rub while riding.
+While cycling jerseys of old would have a quarter- or half-length zipper, today's best cycling jerseys use a full-length zip so when it’s very warm the front can be unzipped to help regulate temperature, and quickly removed at the end of the ride.
+To reduce irritation, a flap on the collar - commonly known as a zip garage - houses the zip so it doesn’t rub while riding.

-Three rear pockets are the standard for storing multi-tools, snacks and anything other mid-ride essentials.
-There are variations on this with some companies adding a loop to secure a pump or a handy fourth secure zipped pocket to keep valuables.
+It's incredibly common for the best cycling jerseys to come with three rear pockets across the lower back for storing the basis such as multi-tools, snacks and any other mid-ride essentials.
+There are variations on this with some companies adding a loop inside one of the pockets to secure a pump or a handy fourth secure zipped pocket to keep valuables secure.

-Of course, having a well-fitting jersey is key, but looking good is also important.
-Jerseys are available in a wide range of colours and patterns to suit all rider's style whether you want a subtle classy look or want to stand out from the crowd.
+Of course, having a well-fitting jersey is key, but looking good is also important to most of us.
+Jerseys are available in a wide range of colours and patterns to suit all riders' styles whether you want a subtle classy look or want to stand out from the crowd.